johanneskastl/jenkins_vagrant_libvirt_ansible/README.md

 # jenkins_vagrant_libvirt_ansible

 This Vagrant setup creates a VM and configures [a Jenkins server](https://jenkins.io).
-It also creates a VM that can be used as a Jenkins agent (manually, there is no full automation yet).
+It also creates three VMs that can be used as a Jenkins agent (manually, there is no full automation yet):

+- `jenkins-agent01` with docker installed
+- `jenkins-agent02` with podman installed
+- `jenkins-agent03` with k3s (Kubernetes) installed

 Default OS is openSUSE Leap 15.4.
 Although that can be changed in the Vagrantfile, please beware that this will break the Ansible provisioning.